 Their original homeland was in the valley of the Mohawk River in upstate New York, west of the Hudson River, and extending into southern Canada and Vermont, primarily around Lake Ontario and the St Lawrence River.
 It also extended south to New Jersey and Pennsylvania.

-As part of the Iroquoian Confederacy, the fierce warlike Mohawk were known as the Keepers of the Eastern Door – the traditional guardians against invasions from the east.
+As part of the Iroquoian Confederacy, the fierce, warlike Mohawk were known as the Keepers of the Eastern Door – the traditional guardians against invasions from the east.

-The Mohawk tribe lived in large fortified villages of Longhouses in the winter and in the summer, the men traveled on hunting expeditions while temporarily living in temporary wigwams.
+The Mohawk tribe lived in large fortified villages of Longhouses in the winter, and in the summer, the men traveled on hunting expeditions while temporarily living in temporary wigwams.
 The people practiced hunting, fishing, and farming and traveled extensively in the territory along rivers in elm bark canoes for trading and war expeditions.

-Because of their warlike nature, the Mohawk were feared due to their brutal attacks and the merciless way they treated captives.
+Because of their warlike nature, the Mohawk were feared due to their brutal attacks and the ruthless way they treated captives.
 Along with the other tribes of the Iroquois Confederacy, they waged warfare on all of their neighboring tribes until they were all conquered.